Deceased estates and duty

 Property transferred under a will or codicil

-Where the transfer of dutiable property is made under, and conforms strictly with, the trusts contained in the will of the deceased person, it can be lodged directly with Land Victoria.
-There is no requirement for such transfers to be marked as exempt by us.
+Where the transfer of dutiable property is made under, and conforms strictly with, the trusts contained in the will of the deceased person, it can be processed using Duties Online (DOL) and assessed as exempt under s42(1).

-Kate’s will bequeaths her home (valued at $300,000) to Stephen, Andrew and Rachel, in equal shares.
-The executor arranges for the transfer of property to Stephen, Andrew and Rachel.
-This transfer is strictly in accordance with the will and can be lodged directly with Land Victoria.
+Kate’s will bequeaths her home (valued at $300,000) to Stephen, Andrew and Rachel in equal shares.
+The executor arranges for the transfer of the property to Stephen, Andrew and Rachel in equal shares.
+This transfer is strictly in accordance with the will and must be lodged with us via Duties Online.

-Transfers which must be lodged with us include:
+Transfers which must be lodged with us via our ELM include:

-- A transfer of a life interest and/or right to reside, and
+- A transfer of a life estate and/or right to reside.

 There are different lodging requirements, depending on the exemption you are seeking.
-Our Evidentiary Requirements Manual will explain what documents you need to lodge.
+Our Evidentiary Requirements Manual explains what documents you need to lodge.

 Life estates and estates in remainder

 A life estate is one type of freehold estate.
 It arises by grant or operation of law for the benefit of a person for the rest of his or her life.
-The key difference between an estate in fee simple and a life interest is that the life interest exists for the duration of the person's life whereas a freehold estate is not limited in duration.
+The key difference between an estate in fee simple and a life estate is that the life estate exists for the duration of the person's life whereas a freehold estate is not limited in duration.

-A life estate can be created by an instrument of transfer of land, a declaration of trust or under a will.
-In any case, there must be clear words showing an intention to create a life estate or interest, such as "to A for life' rather than simply a 'right to reside'.
+A life estate can be created by a transfer of land instrument, a declaration of trust or under a will.
+In any case, there must be clear words showing an intention to create a life estate, such as 'to A for life' rather than simply a 'right to reside'.
 Our ruling provides more information on how to distinguish between a right to reside and a life estate for the purposes of s42 of the Duties Act.

-A transfer of an existing life estate or estate in remainder will be liable to duty since it is considered to be a transfer of part of the fee simple, or a change in beneficial ownership of part of the fee simple.
-We currently use a money table for life estate prepared by the South Australian Revenue Office to determine the value of the life estate or estate in remainder.
+Where the creation or transfer of a life estate or estate in remainder is not exempt, its dutiable value needs to be determined.
+We currently use a money table for life estate, prepared by the South Australian Revenue Office, to determine the value of the life estate or estate in remainder.
 We then use this to calculate duty.

-If you wish to provide your own actuarial valuation, you are entitled to do so.
+If you want to provide your own actuarial valuation, you are entitled to do so.

-A testamentary trust is a trust which is specified in the testator’s will and arises on their death.
+A testamentary trust is a trust which is specified in the will of the deceased and arises upon their death.

-Where a testator leaves dutiable property to the trustee(s) of a testamentary trust, there can be two transfers of property:
+Where a deceased person leaves dutiable property to the trustee(s) of a testamentary trust, there can be two transfers of property:

-- From the deceased estate, i.e. from the executor of the will, to the trustee of the testamentary trust (the first transfer), and
+- From the deceased estate, that is from the executor of the will to the trustee of the testamentary trust (the first transfer), and

-- From the trust at a future date, i.e. from the trustee of the testamentary trust, to the beneficiaries of that trust (the second transfer)
+- From the trust at a future date, that is from the trustee of the testamentary trust to the beneficiaries of that trust (the second transfer).

-We will treat the first transfer as if it were a transfer to a beneficiary under the will of the deceased as long as the transfer conforms to the trust(s) contained in the will of the deceased person and is not for valuable consideration.
+We will treat the first transfer as if it were a transfer to a beneficiary under the will of the deceased as long as the transfer conforms to the trust(s) contained in the will and is not made for valuable consideration.
 As such, it will be exempt from duty under s42 of the Duties Act.

-Where the will states the executor and the trustee of testamentary trust are the same person, the executor’s role changes to that of the trustee of the testamentary trust when administration of the estate is complete.
+Where the will provides for the executor and the trustee of a testamentary trust to be the same person, the executor becomes the trustee of the testamentary trust when administration of the estate is complete.
 This triggers a dutiable transaction which will be exempt if it satisfies s42 of the Duties Act.